-(Please pardon the above ugly fake.)
+(Please pardon the assault on your eyes by the above ugly fake.)

 Just about every day an email arrives inquiring about the authenticity of their artwork.
 Often the writer is seeking confirmation that what they have is an actual Picasso.
 Just as often they’re sure of authenticity but are just seeking valuation or a sale.
 I’d say at least 90% of the time, the object in question is a fake or forgery.
 Usually the sender is grateful for whatever information I’ve provided, but sometimes it doesn’t go so well.
 Like this instance, regarding several photographs, one of which is illustrated above:

 Q: Can I please get your input on these Picasso drawings.
 I appreciate your time and reply.